HDAimperial/HDAimperial.github.io/index.md

 ## General advice <a name="general_advice"></a>

-The term 1 modules will give you a solid foundation in epidemiology, statistics, and handling healthcare data, with an introduction to molecular epidemiology and some basic machine learning modelling.
+The course you have just enrolled in is an intense course but don't worry, by the end of the course you will see how far you have come and how much you have learned.
+Our students often tell us that Term 1 is less intense than Term 2, but we believe that depends on your background.
 Our students have a highly diverse range of backgrounds, and there will always be some students with very little experience of each particular subject.
 So don't panic if you haven't, for example, studied epidemiology before.
-The modules start with the basics and, if you work hard, you will be on a steep learning curve and will reach a high level of understanding by the end of term 1, even from a standing start.
+Each module starts with the basics and, if you work hard, you will be on a steep learning curve and will reach a high level of understanding by the end of the course, even from a standing start.

+Term 1 and Term 2 are constituted of the teaching modules and Term 3 is fully dedicated to the research project.
+The Term 1 modules will give you a solid foundation in epidemiology, statistics, and handling healthcare data, with an introduction to molecular epidemiology and a revision of course statistical and epidemiological concepts.
+You also get to brush-up or learn new programming skills with some of the Term 1 modules.
+Term 2 modules are more mathematically and computationally heavy but are all very practical and always aim to put things into the real-world context.
+Term 3 is where you get to put many of the things you have learned into practice on your individual research project.
+There are many group projects throughout the year where you apply many of the things you have learned but Term 3 is where you, as an individual, get to shine and really develop your research skills.

-With that said, you have the opportunity to lower the gradient of your learning curve by doing some preparatory study ahead of the course in areas that you are less familiar with.
+It an intense but very rewarding year.
+And to help to lower the gradient of your learning curve we have put together some some preparatory study ahead of the course in areas that you are less familiar with.
 This page aims to give you some pointers on how to spend that pre-course preparation time.
+There are some FAQs at the end of the page which aim to answer some questions more related to practical and organisational things.
+There is also a list of contacts in case you have any additional questions.

 ## Choosing how to spend your preparation time <a name="prep_time"></a>